Why it is not a good idea to replicate an nfs mounted directory with or without root squashing.

 Warning about NFS file replication

-By using NFS in this case, you cut your costs (by paying one license less but you reduce your flexibility) but you increase your security risks.
+By using NFS file replication in this case, you cut your costs (by paying one license less but you reduce your flexibility) but you increase your security risks.

 I believe this problem affects ftp, scp, cp and anyone who wants to read/write from NFS (user nobody :-).